aj852/Bank-Loan-Analysis/README.md

 # Bank-Loan-Analysis
 ## Key Performance Indicators (KPIs) Requirements:
 - Total Loan Applications: We need to calculate the total number of loan applications received during a specified period.
-Additionally, it is essential to monitor the Month-to-Date (MTD) Loan Applications and track changes Month-over-Month (MoM).
+Additionally, monitoring the Month-to-Date (MTD) Loan Applications and tracking changes Month-over-Month (MoM) is essential.
 - Total Funded Amount: Understanding the total amount of funds disbursed as loans is crucial.
 We also want to keep an eye on the MTD Total Funded Amount and analyse the Month-over-Month (MoM) changes in this metric.
 - Total Amount Received: Tracking the total amount received from borrowers is essential for assessing the bank's cash flow and loan repayment.
 We should analyse the Month-to-Date (MTD) Total Amount Received and observe the Month-over-Month (MoM) changes.
 - Average Interest Rate: Calculating the average interest rate across all loans, MTD, and monitoring the Month-over-Month (MoM) variations in interest rates will provide insights into our lending portfolio's overall cost.
 - Average Debt-to-Income Ratio (DTI): Evaluating the average DTI for our borrowers helps us gauge their financial health.
-We need to compute the average DTI for all loans, MTD, and track Month-over-Month (MoM) fluctuations.
+We need to compute the average DTI for all loans, and MTD, and track Month-over-Month (MoM) fluctuations.

 ## Good Loan v Bad Loan KPI’s
 Good Loan: